Research

 Our development program

-At Lykos Therapeutics, we have completed two randomized, double-blind, placebo-controlled Phase 3 studies (MAPP1 and MAPP2) evaluating the efficacy and safety of midomafetamine (MDMA) capsules used in combination with psychological intervention versus placebo with psychological intervention in participants diagnosed with severe or moderate to severe post-traumatic stress disorder (PTSD), respectively.
+At Lykos Therapeutics, we have completed two randomized, double-blind, placebo-controlled Phase 3 studies (MAPP1 and MAPP2) evaluating the efficacy and safety of midomafetamine (MDMA) capsules used in combination with psychological intervention versus placebo with psychological intervention in adults diagnosed with severe or moderate to severe post-traumatic stress disorder (PTSD), respectively.
 Both MAPP1 and MAPP2 studies met their primary and secondary endpoints and were published in Nature Medicine.1,2

 To learn about any ongoing studies with investigational MDMA-assisted therapy, please visit clinicaltrials.gov.